Seaside Chats

 February 19 - R/V MANTA, 11 Years of Service

-Learn how this multi-faceted research vessel has made a difference in ocean exploration and research in the Gulf of Mexico.
+Highlights of this multi-faceted research vessel used for ocean exploration and research in the Gulf.

 Presented by Melissa Trede, Vessel Operations Coordinator, FGBNMS/NOAA Corps